Honoring Black History, Today, Tomorrow and Always.

 February 20, 2021

 Brian Bell is a Paralympic gold medalist.
 Brian lost his right leg at the very young age of 10 due to a train accident.
 However, he did not let this accident determine his future.
 Through rehabilitation, he returned to playing football and even joined his middle school team with a prosthetic leg.
 Soon after, his mother introduced him to a U.S. Olympic & Paralympic Training Site in Birmingham, Alabama.
-It was there that Brian was introduced to adaptive sports but found his love for wheelchair basketball.
+It was there that Brian was introduced to adaptive sports and found his love for wheelchair basketball.
 In 2016, he played and won gold at his first Paralympic Games.